smiegles/crossdomain/README.md

 ### How do I handle the data?

-In `crossdomain.js` there is a callback function, this function receives all the content sended through the flash file that loads the data from the remote website.
+In `crossdomain.js` there is a callback function, this function receives all the content sent through the flash file that loads the data from the remote website.
 To exploit it further you can change the crossdomain.callback function to handle the data.

 ######As preview:
 ```